KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Experiments

-In order to show the high robustness to the hyper-parameters of our proposed method, we conducted all the experiments about accuracy from \cite{liu2025kan}, i.e., the toy symbolic datasets, the special functions, and the Feynman datasets from Appendix N--P, using the following common parameters. \begin{description} \item[network structure:] $[n_{\mathrm{in}}, 5, 5, 1]$ ( $\langle \text{input} \rangle + \langle \text{hidden} \rangle \times 2 + \langle \text{output} \rangle$, where each hidden layer has 5 units. ) \item[residual connection:] identity function \item[optimizer:] SGA with fixed learning rate $\alpha=1$ \item[basis functions:] Haar with $\beta=1$ for the sign bit and the exponent 11 bits, \SH{} with $\beta=0.5$ for the significand 16 bits; we directly used the floating point representation even for the input layer, though using fixed point representation for the inputs should result in better results because the domains are within $[0,1)^*$ \item[dataset] $10^7$ samples for training and $10^4$ samples for testing for each experiment; we used the common seed for initializing the weights, the common seed for the training set, and common seed for the test set throughout all experiments, which means that we did not cherry-pick random seeds for each experiment. \item[input domain:] $(0.1,0.9)$ for each input .
+To demonstrate the robustness of our method, we conducted all accuracy experiments from \cite{liu2025kan} (toy datasets, special functions, and Feynman datasets from Appendices N--P) using common hyperparameters.
+Across all functions, we used the following common hyperparameters:

+\begin{description} \item[network structure:] $[n_{\mathrm{in}}, 5, 5, 1]$ ( $\langle \text{input} \rangle + \langle \text{hidden} \rangle \times 2 + \langle \text{output} \rangle$, where each hidden layer has 5 units.) for Section~\ref{sec:onlineExp}, \\ $[n_{\mathrm{in}}, 4, 4, 1]$ for Section~\ref{sec:offlineExp}. \item[residual connection:] identity function \item[optimizer:] SGD with fixed learning rate $\alpha=1$ for Section~\ref{sec:onlineExp}, SGD with cosine-scheduled learning rate starting with $\alpha=1$ and targeting the deadline of $10^7$ visits, based on the number of visits to each basis for Section~\ref{sec:offlineExp}; \item[basis functions:] Haar with $\beta=1$ for the sign bit and the exponent 11 bits, \SH{} with $\beta=0.5$ for the significand 16 bits; \item[dataset:] $10^7$ samples for training and $10^4$ samples for testing for each experiment for Section~\ref{sec:onlineExp} , $10^5$ samples for training and $10^4$ samples for testing for each experiment for Section~\ref{sec:offlineExp}; \item[random seeds:] we used a common seed for initializing the weights, a common seed for the training set, and a common seed for the test set throughout all experiments, which means that we did not cherry-pick random seeds for each experiment. \item[input domain:] $(0.1,0.9)$ for each input for Section~\ref{sec:onlineExp}, $(0,1)$ for each input for Section~\ref{sec:offlineExp}.
 See details in the following discussion. \end{description}